Inside: Your ultimate guide to apple activities this fall. Apple science, apple crafts, apple sensory play, apple unity study, and more!

 The Lesson Learned

-In my childhood, apple picking meant sitting on an apple tree in my grandmother’s backyard and eating a crazy number of unripe apples.
-Who could possibly wait for fall when apples were hanging so invitingly on a tree swaying in a breeze all summer, singing their siren song “eat me.”
-By the time apples were actually ripe it was September and I was back in a city sitting behind a school desk dreaming of the next summer vacation.
+In my childhood, apple picking meant sitting in my grandmother’s apple tree and eating a crazy number of unripe apples.
+Who could possibly wait for fall when apples were hanging so invitingly on a tree swaying in the breeze all summer, singing their siren song “eat me.”
+By the time apples were actually ripe it was September and I was back in a city sitting behind a school desk and dreaming of the next summer vacation.

 Now that I have kids and a small apple orchard in a backyard (3 apples trees to be exact), we still take time to enjoy a family trip to a nice big apple orchard.